Eliphaz: Third Discourse

 32:18 For I am full of matter, the spirit within me constraineth me.
 32:19 Behold, my belly is as wine which hath no vent; it is ready to burst like new bottles.

 Elihu refuses to flatter these four great men and insists on speaking the truth.
-How rare and precious a thing are the true words of the wise.
+How rare and precious a thing are the true words of the wise, spoken with courage.

 Proverbs 27:5 Open rebuke is better than secret love.
 6 Faithful are the wounds of a friend; but the kisses of an enemy are deceitful.